cocmd/website/docs/configuration/basics.md

 sidebar_label: Basics
 ---

-At its core, **Espanso uses YAML files to manage its configuration**.
+At its core, **Cocmd uses YAML files to manage its configuration**.
 This has many advantages, such as the ability to easily sync your configurations between machines using [Git](https://git-scm.com/) or cloud services such as [Dropbox](https://www.dropbox.com/) or [Google Drive](https://www.google.com/drive/).